supershaneski/chatgpt-with-image-sample/README.md

 # DALL·E 3

+To control image creation, I added instruction in the ***system prompt*** that the AI will only help in crafting the image prompt and let the user decide which one to create before triggering the image creation function.

 Since DALL·E is a separate API, I will be using ***function calling*** to trigger image creation.

 ```javascript